mstevetodd/EngineDriver_Home/docs/configuration/preferences.rst

 Restart Password
 """"""""""""""""

-Use this preference to set the password to restart the children's timer with the current settings.
+This preference allows you to set the password to restart the children's timer with the current settings.

 Defaults to "0000"

 Reset/Disable Password
 """"""""""""""""""""""

-Use this preference to set the password to reset/disable the children's timer settings.
+This preference allows you to set the password to reset/disable the children's timer settings.

 Defaults to "9999"

 Allow Reverse?
 """"""""""""""

-Enable this preference if you wish to enable the :guilabel:`Forward` and :guilabel:`Reverse` buttons while the children's timer is running. i.e. if you want them to be able to reverse the locos.
+If this preference is enabled |ed| will enable the :guilabel:`Forward` and :guilabel:`Reverse` buttons while the children's timer is running. i.e. if you want them to be able to reverse the locos.

 Show Timer button?
 """"""""""""""""""